Unseating

 Unseating is a political term which refers to a legislator who loses their seat in an election.
 A legislator who is unseated loses the right to sit in a legislative chamber.
 A landslide victory results in many legislators being unseated.

+Australia

+In the 2025 Australian federal election, Liberal Party leader Peter Dutton lost his electorate of Dickson, the first time an opposition leader had been defeated in their own seat.
+Several days later, Greens leader Adam Bandt lost his seat of Melbourne.